Skip to content

 QuikLog

-QuikLog is a VS Code extension that lets you quickly insert debug log statements for any variable in your code with a simple keyboard shortcut or context menu action.
-Stop writing repetitive console.log statements manually and let QuikLog do it for you!
+QuikLog is an extension for the VS Code IDE that lets you quickly insert debug log statements for any variable in your code with a simple keyboard shortcut or context menu action.
+Stop writing repetitive debug log statements manually and let QuikLog do it for you!

-⚡ Instantly insert log statements — no more typing console.log() by hand!
+⚡ Instantly insert log statements — no more writing them by hand!

 Example: